Annual Wellness Exams

 That’s because the Pap test only screens for cervical cancer, not other conditions like sexually transmitted diseases, endometrial and ovarian cancer, or fibroids.
 Your doctor still needs to examine you to make sure there are no lumps, bumps or lesions that shouldn’t be there.
 And you should still have an annual breast exam.

 Do I Still Need an Annual Exam if I’m Menopausal?

 If you’re starting to go through menopause or are already there, the annual exam is an important opportunity to talk to your doctor about your options for managing symptoms and how to prevent osteoporosis.

 Please visit our Menopausal Care page to learn more about the services we provide here at Women’s Healthcare of Central Massachusetts.

 Is it Time to Schedule Your Annual Wellness Exam at Women’s Health of Central Massachusetts?

-We have four convenient locations throughout Central Massachusetts to serve you.
+We have three convenient locations throughout Central Massachusetts to serve you.
 To make an appointment by phone or by emailing us, simply go to our Contact Us page.